BackPacker777/codeelegant.github.io-1/source/_posts/Start-the-Beginning.md

 * [GitHub Desktop](http://desktop.github.com) - Additional utility you can use to publish the repositories you create with Git to the web.
 * [Node.js](http://nodejs.org) - This is the engine that web browsers use to compile the JavaScript code that you write for web pages.
 They ripped it out, souped it up, and provided it for computers to utilize _outside_ the browser!
 * [Google Chrome](https://www.google.com/intl/en/chrome/browser/desktop/index.html?standalone=1) - Indispensable web browser because of its support of language features but _**ESPECIALLY**_ because of its [developer tools](https://developers.google.com/web/tools/chrome-devtools/)!
-* IntelliJ plugins - At a minimum I recommend these: .ignore, CSS support, EJS, ESLint, Floobits, Git, Github, JavaScript, & NodeJS.
+* IntelliJ plugins - At a minimum I recommend these: .ignore, CSS support, EJS, ESLint, Floobits, Git, GitHub, JavaScript, & NodeJS.
 I also like the Material Theme.
-* Global NPM modules - Use NPM to install these globally: ```npm install -g PM2, ESLint```
+* Global NPM modules - Use NPM to install these globally: ```npm install -g PM2, ESLint, JSDoc```
 * Chrome Application: [Web server for Chrome](http://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) - Really handy for viewing your static web files locally.
 * SCSS transpiler [Koala](http://koala-app.com/) - VERY easy SCSS to CSS transpiler (converts SCSS to CSS).
 I will cover this in a later post.